 This is one of those questions that surprises even me.
 I always grew up loving and playing with LEGO Bricks.
 I was a Fan and Creator for as long as I can remember and I’m going to dig out some nostalgic photos of my childhood builds when I can.

-But, recently, I found out that it all started when my mum bought me two bags at a Local market.
+But, recently, I found out that it all started when my mum bought me two bags in a Local market.
 She paid very little for it, but I was hooked almost instantly.
 I guess that’s something I love about Lego.
 Anyone can just pick it up and play with it.
 Kind of like an iPad I guess.

 To give you some idea of how far back my love of LEGO goes here’s a blog post about some of my old LEGO Club badges.
 And here’s one of my childhood LEGO Builders Club certificates: